Redesigning how oncologists find clinical trials: from form to conversation

 Overview

-Trial Library's Trial Search Platform helps oncologists find relevant clinical trials for their patients and refer them directly to study teams.
-I inherited the product mid-build in 2023, launched it, then led its redesign as a conversational AI experience ahead of the 2026 ASCO GU Conference.
+Trial Library's Trial Search Platform helps oncologists find relevant interventional trials for their patients and refer them directly to study teams.
+I inherited the product mid-build in 2023, launched it, then led its redesign as a conversational AI experience, demoed at ASCO GU 2026 and launched in April.

 First Trial Search Platform iteration in 2023, questionnaire experience.